 We are a clinical-stage, biopharmaceutical and medical device company focused on the development of novel therapeutics intended to address significant unmet medical needs in important acute care markets.
 Our development programs are primarily focused in the treatment of acute cardiovascular and acute pulmonary diseases.
 Our lead product candidate, istaroxime, is a first-in-class, dual-acting agent being developed to improve cardiac function in patients with acute heart failure, or AHF, with a potentially differentiated safety profile from existing treatments.
 Istaroxime demonstrated significant improvement in both diastolic and systolic aspects of cardiac function and was generally well tolerated in two phase 2 clinical trials.
 Istaroxime has been granted Fast Track designation for the treatment of AHF by the U.S. Food and Drug Administration, or FDA.
-Based on the profile observed in the phase 2 clinical studies in AHF, where istaroxime significantly improved cardiac function and systolic blood pressure in heart failure patients, we initiated a clinical study to evaluate istaroxime for the treatment of early cardiogenic shock, a severe form of heart failure characterized by very low blood pressure and risk for hypo-perfusion to critical organs.
-We believe that istaroxime may fulfill an unmet need in early cardiogenic shock.
-Our heart failure cardiovascular portfolio also includes sarco (endo) plasmic reticulum Ca2+ -ATPase 2a, or SERCA2a, activator research programs to evaluate our preclinical product candidates, including oral and intravenous SERCA2a activator heart failure compounds.
-As potentially oral agents, these candidates would be developed for chronic heart failure.
-In addition, our cardiovascular drug product candidates include rostafuroxin, a novel medicine for the treatment of hypertension in patients with a specific genetic profile, for which we are continuing to pursue potential licensing arrangements and/or other strategic partnerships and do not intend to advance without securing such an arrange
+Based on the profile observed in the phase 2 clinical studies in AHF, where istaroxime significantly improved cardiac function and systolic blood pressure in acute decompensated heart failure patients, we initiated a phase 2 global clinical study to evaluate istaroxime for the treatment of early cardiogenic shock, a severe form of heart failure characterized by very low blood pressure and risk for hypo-perfusion to critical organs.
+We believe that istaroxime has the potential to fulfill an unmet need in early cardiogenic shock.
+Our heart failure cardiovascular portfolio also includes sarco (endo) plasmic reticulum Ca2+ -ATPase 2a, or SERCA2a, activators which activate SERCA2a.
+This research program is evaluating these preclinical product candidates, including oral and intravenous SERCA2a activator heart failure compounds.
+As potential oral agents, these candidates would be developed for chronic heart failure.
+In addition, our cardiovascular drug product candidates include rostafuroxin, a novel medicine for the treatment of hypertension in patients with a specific genetic profile.
+We are pursuing potential licensing arrangements and/or other strategic partnerships